-Who experience inequalities in Bedford Borough?
+Who experiences inequalities in Bedford Borough?

 Bedford Borough consists of the adjacent towns of Bedford and Kempston surrounded by a large rural area consisting of many villages.
-Around 185,000 people live in the Borough - around two thirds of whom are in Bedford and Kempston.
+Approximately 185,000 people live in the Borough - around two thirds of whom are in Bedford and Kempston.

 The Borough stands out for having unusually large differences in deprivation, particularly between its urban and rural areas.
-As the map below shows (Figure 6), areas of overall deprivation are mostly located in Kempston and Bedford town centre.
-This map shows the overall deprivation of an area based on seven individual indices which are combined together to form the Index of Multiple
+As the map below shows (Figure 6), areas of highest deprivation are mostly located in Kempston and Bedford town centres.
+This map shows the overall deprivation of an area based on seven individual indices which are combined together to form the Index of Multiple Deprivation (IMD)5.
+Of the seven individual indices, the ones which mostly contribute to deprivation in Bedford and Kempston are health and disability, income, employment, education, skills and training, and crime.
+However, the surrounding rural areas also experience deprivation.